webmanone/SendoutConfirmationProject/README.md

 - Make sure user signature is added (should automatically be added on the invite).
 - Preview & ability to make chages before sending.
 - Ability to save client or candidate information and then use it in the future.

+Code/functionality checklist:
+- Takes the user input and puts it in a calendar invite.
+- Stores hidden templates for each different template so that the strings/information is slotted into the empty spaces when previewed.
+- Validates the data.
+- Saves client/candidate when data is clean.
+- Loads candidate into the boxes for additional editing.
+- Pressing preview will bring up the teams invite with everything ready to send.